zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

 as expected.

 How does this implementation differ from `logging.handlers.QueueListener`?
-There are three differences.
+There are two differences.
 First, `QueueListener` requires `handlers` in its `__init__`.
 This implementation leaves it open and flexible.
 For one thing, it could be the case that different loggers have different handlers. `ProcessLogger` leaves that to be determined on the fly.
 Second, `QueueListener` uses a *daemon* thread to process the messages.
 I'm a little nervous about daemon threads.
 I think context manager is good.
-Third, `QueueListener` places a sentinel in the queue in the main process, via `put_nowait`, whereas `ProcessLogger` does that in the child process using `put`.
-This presumably has stronger guarantee that the sentinel won't cut before a valid logging message.

 ## Handling logging in the custom `Process` class